abelardopardo/ontask_b/docs_src/Introduction/index.rst

 **************

-Welcome to OnTask, the platform offering instructors and educational designers the capacity to use data to personalise the learners experience.
+Welcome to OnTask, the platform offering instructors and educational designers the capacity to use data to personalize the learners experience.

 Learning is complex, highly situated, and requires interacting with peers, instructors, resources, platforms, etc. This complexity can be alleviated